 Help homeless animals

 North Carolina's shelters are packed with dogs, cats and even small animals who need a home for the holidays.
 By adopting, you clear space and cages so more stray animals can be rescued.
 Contact your county's shelter for more information.

 If you can't adopt, ask about volunteering or items needed.
 Some shelters need donations of old towels and blankets, newspapers and more.

 It's okay to think small

 Want to get your kids involved?
 Ask them to collect a pile of gently used toys they'd like to donate to a child in need this holiday season.
-Create holiday cards to drop off at senior living communities and police or fire stations or to mail to soldiers.
-This year, sending a "thank you" to our essential workers, including health care workers, teachers and retail employees, is an especially good idea.
+Create holiday cards or crafts to drop off at senior living communities and police departments or fire stations.

 You can also bake cookies for a neighbor or friend who might be lonely this holiday season.
 Whatever you decide, embrace the positive spirit of the holiday season.